EthanLiu1230/calendar-resolver/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a demo app for testing an idea, an idea to resolve timeline conflict between team and personal schedule while providing flexibility for the person to switch team.

-* Ruby version
+* ruby 3.2.2

 * System dependencies